hpcaitech/ColossalAI/README.md

 ## Features

-Colossal-AI provides a collection of parallel training components for you.
+Colossal-AI provides a collection of parallel components for you.
 We aim to support you to write your distributed deep learning models just like how you write your model on your laptop.
-We provide user-friendly tools to kickstart distributed training in a few lines.
+We provide user-friendly tools to kickstart distributed training and inference in a few lines.

 - Parallelism strategies
   - Data Parallelism